ioulian/next-io-ghent-starter/README.md

 If you want to use redux on the server (authentication for example), you'll need to convert your app to use SSR on every page where you want to use redux.
-You'll want to enable cookie storage for select redux values.
+You'll want to enable cookie storage for select redux values (in `src/store/store.ts`).

-If you want to use redux, but with SSG, you should remove HYDRATION from slices
+If you want to use redux, but with SSG, you should remove HYDRATION from slices.

+## JWT Auth

+If you want to use JWT Auth presets, you'll need to use SSR and use AuthFetcher in `pages/_app.tsx`.

 ## Learn More